induction1308/Induction/README.md

 --
 ## 📝 Summary
-This Orientation Day beautifully blended spiritual grounding with practical insights, inspiring students to embark on their academic journey with enthusiasm and purpose.
+This Orientation Day beautifully blended spiritual grounding with practical insights, inspiring students to embark on their academic journey with enthusiasm and purpose

 # 🎓 Induction Day 2 Report
 **Date:1/08/2025**